 Public involvement in the results of the NRC’s assessment of applicant/licensee performance should focus on topics of interest to the public.
 In lieu of a public meeting, the format for the public involvement could include an open house, round table discussion, or poster board session.
 For higher-profile interactions, consideration should include NRC or non-NRC facilitators.

 4.4 Assessment Areas.
-The following assessment areas and associated attributes should be used to assess NPUF performance.
+The following assessment areas and associated attributes should be used to assess NPUF construction performance.
 Depending on the stage of the construction project, not all assessment areas would be applicable during a given assessment period.

 Quality Assurance Program.
 The requirements of the QA program are effectively implemented, including design control.
 Design control activities are conducted in accordance with facility procedures and the QA plan.
 Engineering activities are effective in ensuring the facility is constructed in accordance with the approved design and authorized design changes.